Last Updated on February 26, 2017 by Inspire Malibu

 In a statement, the president said, “We are now one step closer to ending cancer as we know it, unlocking cures for diseases like Alzheimer’s, and helping people seeking treatment for opioid addiction finally get the help they need.”

-It is unlikely, due to broad support for the act, that the new administration and its appointees to key federal agencies, such as the Food and Drug Administration, will dismantle the act.
+Due to broad support for the act, it is unlikely that the new administration and its appointees to key federal agencies, such as the Food and Drug Administration, will dismantle it.

-Still, some worry that President-Elect Trump holds less compassionate views on issues of mental health and addiction, preferring instead a “law and order” approach that’s proved unsuccessful in the past.
+Still, some worry that President-Elect Trump has less compassionate views on mental health and addiction issues, preferring instead a “law and order” approach that’s proved unsuccessful in the past.

 Related: